-34.6 Level 3 is the Level of attainment which is demonstrated by a:
+- 33.6 Level 3 is the Level of attainment which is demonstrated by a: - General Certificate of Education at the advanced level in two subjects, or

-- General Certificate of Education at the advanced level in two subjects, or - General Certificate of Education at the AS Level in four subjects, or - QAA Access to Higher Education (HE) Diploma at level 3, or - Tech level; or applied general qualification at level 3 which meets the requirements for the 2019 and 2020 16 to 19 performance tables. - 34.7 If a resident aged 19 to 23 has achieved a level 3 qualification, that was, at the time they started, or still is, classed as a full level 3, and wants to enrol on any subsequent level 3 qualification, of any size, they will have to either apply for an advanced resident loan or pay for their own learning. - 34.8 When a resident starts an AS Level qualification and intends to continue through to a full A Level in the same subject, the funding of both the AS and A Levels will be treated as if they were a single qualification.
+- General Certificate of Education at the AS Level in four subjects, or - QAA Access to Higher Education (HE) Diploma at level 3, or - Tech level; or applied general qualification at level 3 which meets the requirements for the 2019 and 2020 16 to 19 performance tables. - 33.7 As a general rule, if a resident aged 19 to 23 has achieved a level 3 qualification, that was, at the time they started, or still is, classed as a full level 3, and wants to enrol on any subsequent level 3 qualification, of any size, they will have to either apply for an advanced resident loan or pay for their own learning.
+The Combined Authority's second Level 3 flexibility does provide an exception to this rule, where an employer requires a sector-specific Level 3 qualification for an occupation, or an unemployed resident requires a sector-specific Level 3 qualification for reskilling and entry into employment. - 33.8 When a resident starts an AS Level qualification and intends to continue through to a full A Level in the same subject, the funding of both the AS and A Levels will be treated as if they were a single qualification.
 This must be set out in their learning agreement and the learning must be in consecutive funding years.